 While this is a popular question for transfer students to ask, it isn't the complete question.
-Instead of focusing solely on what credits will transfer to another institution, it is more appropriate to ask what courses you will need to finish your degree.
-In other words, you may have a lot of transfer credits, but still need the majority of required classes to earn a degree in your major.
+Instead of focusing solely on what credits will transfer to Millikin, ask what courses you will need to finish your degree.
+In other words, you may have a lot of transfer credits, but still need the majority of required classes within the curriculum to earn a degree in your major.

-It's never too early to start a conversation with a college or university about transferring.
-Even if you don't plan to transfer for a long time, that's okay.
-A conversation with a Director of Transfer Admission or a faculty member in your area of study can yield information about the types of classes you'll need to take that may be applied toward your degree at that school.
+It's never too early to start a conversation with us about transferring.
+A conversation with a Transfer Admission Counselor or a faculty member in your area of study can yield information about the types of classes you'll need to take that may be applied toward your degree at that school.
 With their help, you should create a plan of study to point you in the right direction throughout your community college experience, or the remainder of your time at your current institution.

 No, grades must be a C- or higher.

 - Transfer Coordinator

 Is there an honors program for transfer students?

 Yes!
 Transfer students may be eligible to apply for the Millikin Honors Program depending on their academic history at their previous institution.
 For more information about the Honors Program and requirements, visit https://millikin.edu/honors/program-information.
 The application is made available to eligible students via myVIP upon admission.